troykinsella/qc/README.md

 > "queue cat"

-A command line utility for publishing and subscribing to amq0.9.1 message queues, like RabbitMQ.
+A command line utility for publishing and subscribing to AMQP 0.9.1 message queues, like RabbitMQ.

 Note: This application is in alpha status until a `1.0.0` release.